Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Introduction

-\end{defi} A similar quantity is also used in C.~Manolescu~\cite{Ma14}.
-Manolescu \cite{Ma14} constructed an invariant $\kappa (Y) \in \Q$ for an oriented integral homology sphere $Y$ and showed the inequality
+\end{defi} A similar quantity is also used by C.~Manolescu~\cite{Ma14}.
+Manolescu constructed an invariant $\kappa(Y,\frakt) \in \Q$ for a spin rational homology $3$-sphere $(Y,\frakt)$ and showed the inequality

-in Theorem~1 of \cite{Ma14}.(For a rational homology sphere $Y$, see Remark~4.6 of \cite{Ma14}.)
-Since every spin 3-manifold bounds a spin $4$-manifold and the inequality \eqref{man} gives a lower bound of $\epsilon(Y)$, the integer $\epsilon(Y)$ is well-defined.
-Using this invariant $\epsilon$, we define an invariant $\psi(Y)$ of $Y$ by $\psi ([Y]) :=- \epsilon(Y) +h(Y)$.
-When we consider $Y$ as an oriented homology sphere, $\epsilon(Y)$ is a homology cobordism invariant.
-Then the invariant $\psi$ descends to a map
+in Theorem~1 of \cite{Ma14}.
+(For most of \cite{Ma14}, the results are stated for integral homology $3$-spheres.
+See Remark~2 of \cite{Ma14} for rational homology $3$-spheres.)
+Note that $\epsilon(Y,\frakt)$ is a well-defined finite number.
+This is because the inequality \eqref{man} (and an analogous inequality for a rational homology $3$-sphere) provides a lower bound of $\epsilon(Y,\frakt)$, and every spin $3$-manifold bounds a compact spin $4$-manifold.
+Using this invariant $\epsilon$, we define an invariant $\psi(Y,\frakt)$ of $(Y,\frakt)$ by